This post may contain affiliate links.

 Once you have harvested your elderberries and removed them from the stem, you should use or store them as soon as possible.

-To freeze elderberries, simply place them on a baking sheet lined with parchment paper then pop them in the freezer (much like you would do for blueberries or strawberries).
+To freeze elderberries, simply place them on a baking sheet lined with parchment paper, then pop them in the freezer (much like you would for blueberries or strawberries).
 Once they are frozen solid, transfer the elderberries to a freezer-safe storage bag or container.
 Frozen elderberries will last for up to 12 months.

-Freeze elderberries on a tray first.
+elderberries on a tray first

 You can also dry elderberries by spreading them out on a baking sheet lined with parchment paper and placing them in a dehydrator set to 115 degrees Fahrenheit.
-Dry elderberries until they are crisp but still pliable – this will take 12-24 hours depending on how humid it is where you live.
+Dry elderberries until they are crisp but still pliable – this will take 12-24 hours, depending on how humid it is where you live.

 Website | + posts